sw1313/wallpaper_auto_downloader/README.md

 # wallpaper_auto_downloader
 Wallpaper Engine – Wallpaper Scheduled Automatic Switching Application<br/>
 Automatically download Workshop items via steamcmd and use the WE application to switch wallpapers on a schedule<br/>
+Because Steam prohibits automated programs from logging in without a head, and there is no API for automatically subscribing to the workshop, you can only rely on steamcmd for downloading and cannot subscribe.<br/>
 The config requires the following parameters:<br/>
 api_key (Steam Web API key, obtained from https://steamcommunity.com/dev/apikey)<br/>
 interval (Scheduling interval, e.g., 3h / 90m / 1h30m; leave empty to execute only once)<br/>